yaseenaljamal/cg-site/_docs/ops/security-ir.md

 During this process, the team communicates in the following places:

-- Situation updates, investigation notes, and other relevant information gets captured in the GitHub issue created to track this event.
+- Situation updates, investigation notes, and other relevant information gets captured in the Google Doc created to track this event.
 - Real-time communication happens in Slack, in the [`#incident-response`](https://gsa-tts.slack.com/messages/incident-response/) channel.
 - If needed, the team can use a Google Hangout and/or Google Docs to share information that's not appropriate for Slack or GitHub (PII, etc.).